oracle/gdk-vscode-extensions/micronaut-tools/README.md

 * An OCI Java container: a containerized Micronaut application

 It can also provision a cluster to run your container on Oracle's [Container Engine for Kubernetes](https://docs.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm).
-For more information about using the OCI DevOps Tools Extension, see [Using OCI DevOps Tools Extensions in VS Code](https://www.graal.cloud/gdk/vscode-tools/using-gdk-vscode-tools/).
+For more information about using the OCI DevOps Tools Extension, see [Using the Graal Development Kit and OCI DevOps Tools Extensions in VS Code](https://www.graal.cloud/gdk/vscode-tools/using-gdk-vscode-tools/).

 ### Connect to an Oracle Autonomous Database